cossio/StatPhysCompX/README.md

 Other resources in Julia:

-- More simulations of the 2D Ising model, with the cluster Wolff algorithm: https://github.com/cossio/IsingModels.jl.
+- Simulations of the 2D Ising model, using the more advanced cluster Wolff algorithm (which is very efficient at or below the critical temperature): https://github.com/cossio/IsingModels.jl.

 External resources: